nnovovic/prerender-self-hosted/README.md

 This project is focused on providing an easy way to run a self-hosted [Prerender](https://github.com/prerender/prerender) service using Docker.

-By using Docker Compose, you can easily deploy and manage their Prerender service on your own server, while [NGINX](https://www.docker.com/) provides a high-performance web server and reverse proxy.
+By using Docker Compose, you can easily deploy and manage Prerender service on your own server, while [NGINX](https://www.docker.com/) provides a high-performance web server and reverse proxy.

 ## Requirements